Solale5/CS46B/README.md

 # CS46B
-Assignments for SJSUs Intro To Data Structures Class
+Assignments for SJSUs Intro To Data Structures Class (labs not included)